 Or, you can work with the developer who can provide custom development and support for the plugin.

 I honestly don't know.
-Let's give it to WPForms, even though, I've never used their support system.
+I would have liked to have given it to Gravity Forms, but they don't respond to emails. so let me give it to WPForms instead, even though, I've never used their support system.

 However, I have found incredible value in the content they put out on their blog, the documentation is thorough and helpful, and the support ticket looks robust enough to use.

 If I get the opportunity to use their ticket system in the future, I'll be sure to relay my feedback and write about my experiences here for you.

 It's a difficult one, but I think it all boils down to preferences and what you are looking for from your online forms.

 If you're looking for a robust premium option with decent support, I would choose WPForms or Gravity Forms.
 These plugins will help you create more than just contact forms.